How Infographics Guru Nicholas Felton Inspired Facebook’s Timeline

 There’s a neat logic to the format: Tiles travel well; they work as nicely on laptops as they do on an iPad or an iPhone.
 Perhaps more importantly, they allow Facebook to dump a whole boatload of stuff on your profile page and still keep its appearances relatively tidy.
 Just look at examples like Good.is and the Lisa Strausfeld-designed website for New York architects Diller Scofidio + Renfro.
 At the heart of the tile layout is a new way of visualizing web content, which also allows complexity to be hidden behind a clean grid.
 Does this augur a shift to a more horizontally oriented Internet?
 The conventional wisdom is that vertical is better.
 But maybe we’re starting to feel the influence of tablet computing and the new, wide-lens UIs it demands.

-Ultimately, the hope is that Timeline will turn Facebook into even more of a central hub for your life, by capturing more of it.
-By doing so, it would encourage people to spend more time on Facebook, which could redound to benefit of the company’s bottom line, whether through ad revenue or app fees.
+Ultimately, the hope is that Timeline will turn Facebook into even more of a central hub for your life, by capturing a bigger chunk of it.
+In doing so, it would encourage people to spend more time on the site, which could redound to benefit of Facebook’s bottom line, whether through ad revenue or app fees.
 On Wednesday, Christopher Cox recalled that when he first got wind of Felton’s work, he and his Facebook colleagues had one reaction: “We have to try and hire this guy.”

 Now you know why.